Om gram grim graum sah gurave namah

 These are great powers and clearly you have obtained them since you have manifested a body and maintained it for several decades!

-As lord of 11th and 2nd from Chandra lagna, Guru grants material treasures in the form of both income (11) and savings (2).
+as ruler of 11th and 2nd from Chandra lagna, Guru grants material treasures in the form of both income (11) and savings (2).

 Dharmakaraka Guru is a natural teacher, father (L-4, lord of parental chandra) and friend (L-11 from Chandra).